Monday, November 22, 2010 at 10:32 AM

 Tags: Secrecy News

-Jack Goldsmith is the Henry L. Shattuck Professor at Harvard Law School, where he teaches and writes about national security law, presidential power, cybersecurity, international law, internet law, foreign relations law, and conflict of laws.
-Before coming to Harvard, Professor Goldsmith served as Assistant Attorney General, Office of Legal Counsel from 2003–2004, and Special Counsel to the Department of Defense from 2002–2003.
-Professor Goldsmith is a member of the Hoover Institution Task Force on National Security and Law.
+Jack Goldsmith is the Henry L. Shattuck Professor at Harvard Law School, a Senior Fellow at the Hoover Institution at Stanford University, and co-founder of Lawfareblog.com.
+He teaches and writes about national security law, presidential power, cybersecurity, international law, internet law, foreign relations law, and conflict of laws.
+Before coming to Harvard, Professor Goldsmith served as Assistant Attorney General, Office of Legal Counsel from 2003-2004, and Special Counsel to the Department of Defense from 2002-2003.
+Follow him on Twitter @JackLGoldsmith.
+His personal website can be found at jackgoldsmith.org.
 Full bio »

 Read more »

 You can also support Lawfare through the Combined Federal Campaign.
 The CFC code for the Lawfare Institute is 74504.

 John B. Bellinger III